1. Definitions and Interpretation

 8. Do We Share Your Data?

-We won’t sell or share your personal information with any third parties unless we have specific consent to do so.
+We would NEVER sell or share your personal information with any third parties unless we have specific consent to do so.
 Such third parties may be other potential matchmakers in the industry or for the purposes of processing your potential for a match.
 At the point of obtaining your consent, we will disclose to you the third parties your personal information will be shared with.

 We may process your data by sending you promotional information which we think you may find of interest.